cihga39871/clasnip_data/code/server/README.md

 --no-precompile Do not run the precompile (and test) task.
 ```

-Note: Changing any .jl files during hosting takes effects immediately, but API and tasks related to HTTP probably will not change, you can enter `restart_server()` to reload the HTTP task.
+Note: Changing any .jl file during hosting takes effects immediately, but API and tasks related to HTTP probably will not change, you can enter `restart_server()` to reload the HTTP task.